 USA Online Colleges

 Online universities serving the U.S. are growing rapidly, and for good reason.
-The U.S. Department of Labor reports that high school graduates earned $806/week on average in 2009, while people with a bachelor's degree earned $1,205/week.
-This powerful boost to your earning power is supplemented by the money you save when your campus is the Internet, where there's no room and board to pay for, and no incidental expenses like parking fees.
+The Bureau of Labor Statistics reports that high school graduates earned a median weekly salary of $651/week in 2013, while people with a Bachelor's degree earned $1,108/week.
+This boost to your earning power is supplemented by the money you save when your campus is the Internet, where there's no room and board to pay for, and no incidental expenses like parking fees.
 And those attending online schools in the U.S. are eligible for the same financial aid as traditional students.
 These monetary incentives are great reasons study online in the U.S., but there are even more benefits.

 Benefits of Online Schools Serving the U.S.